+Pau: Based on the results of your placement test, you will enroll in three sequential language courses, plus a 1- or 3-credit French conversation course for a total of 12 credit hours.
+An example of a sequence would be Second Year French II, Third Year French I and II, plus French Conversation (12) credits).
 The language courses are taught at the Institute of French Studies at the University of Pau; your classmates will be other international students.
-In addition, you take take one or two elective courses taught specifically for USAC-Pau students.
+In addition, you will take one or two elective courses taught specifically for USAC-Pau students.
 The elective courses are designed to familiarize you with the region and help complete requirements for other disciplines.
 Courses taught in French are appropriate for third year students and above; courses taught in English are appropriate for all students.
-For a more detailed list of French language and USAC Pau elective courses, please access the USAC web site: http://usac.unr.edu/study-abroad- programs/france/pau/courses.
+For a more detailed list of French language and USAC Pau elective courses, please access the USAC web site:

+http://usac.unr.edu/study-abroad-programs/france/pau/courses.